Garage service operators

 - The claim would impact the fleet’s loss ratio as it does today.

-- The claim would follow the responsible driver on any policy (non-fleet) where they are listed as a driver.
+- From January 1, 2020 onward the claim would follow the responsible driver on any policy (non-fleet) where they are listed as a driver.

 - When the courtesy car is being used as a Temporary Substitute Motor Vehicle (TSMV), the customer’s collision coverage from their policy will apply and the garage’s third party liability from the courtesy car will apply.